mycroftwilde/Portainer_Templates/README.md

 If anyone is interested in my art, I post my art projects as I complete them here: [Instagram - Mycroft Wilde](https://www.instagram.com/mycroft_wilde/)

+I hope your day is a wonderful one!

+- Mycroft

 ##

 ###  [What is Self-Hosting?
 And, What Do I Need to Self-Host?](https://github.com/mycroftwilde/portainer_templates/tree/master/TableOfContents/Intro)